vood00child/CS453-2018-project/README.md

 > **NB:** no concurrent call for the same shared memory region.

-> **NB:** it is guaranteed that the associated shared memory region has not been destroyed yet.
+> **NB:** it is guaranteed that when this function is called the associated shared memory region has not been destroyed yet.

-> **NB:** no transaction is running on the shared memory region when this function is called.
+> **NB:** it is guaranteed that no transaction is running on the shared memory region when this function is called.

+> **NB:** the first allocated segment, along with all the segments that were allocated with `tm_alloc` but not freed with `tm_free` at the time of the call, must be freed by this function.

 &nbsp;